 Main areas of work

-Shearman & Sterling LLP will be recruiting at the following schools or regional job fairs: American, BC, BU, Cardozo, Chicago, Columbia, Cornell, Duke, Fordham, Georgetown, George Washington, Harvard, Howard, Michigan, NEBLSA job fair, Northwestern, NYU, Osgoode, Penn, Stanford, Texas, Toronto, Tulane, Washington University, Vanderbilt, UC- Berkeley, UC- Hastings, UCLA, USC, UVA, Yale.
-In addition, the firm has resume collections at a number of schools.
+Shearman & Sterling will be recruiting at the following schools or regional job fairs: American, BC, BU, Cardozo, Chicago, Columbia, Cornell, Duke, Fordham, Georgetown, George Washington, Harvard, Howard, Lavender Law (Job Fair), Michigan, NEBLSA job fair, Northwestern, New York Law School, NYU, Osgoode, Penn, Stanford, St. John’s, SMU, Southern University Law Center, Texas, Texas Southern University, Toronto, Tulane, Washington University, Vanderbilt, UC- Berkeley, UCLA, USC, UVA, Yale.

 Summer associate profile: